Wynn-Zeng/SDSZSpace-Web/README.md

 ## Want to contribute?

-The web page uses React+TypeScript, so first of all, please make sure you install node.js locally.
+The SDSZSpace-Web uses React + TypeScript, so first of all, please make sure you install node.js locally.

 First take the repository Fork to your GitHub.
 Clone this repository to your computer: